-Server Core is a minimal server installation option for computers running on the Windows Server 2008 operating system.
+Server Core is a minimal server installation option for the Windows Server 2008 operating system.
 Server Core provides a low-maintenance server environment with limited functionality.

 Server Core is an installation option that is capable of five well-known server roles: File Server, DHCP Server, DNS Server, Media Services, and Active Directory.
 Server Core is not a development platform for new server applications.
 Although Server Core is not an application platform, it does support the development of management tools, utilities, and agents.

 Server Core management tools, utilities, and agents fall into two categories: those that manage a server remotely, and those that run locally to manage the server or return data to a centralized management tool.
 Remote management tools should not require any changes to support Server Core, as long as the tool uses one of the remote protocols supported in Server Core, such as RPC.
 Local management agents and utilities may require changes to run properly on Server Core.